alexanderkotsev/gp-ogc-api-features/tg.md

 - [RFC 7231 - Hypertext Transfer Protocol (HTTP/1.1)](https://tools.ietf.org/html/rfc7231)

-## Setting up INSPIRE download services based on OAPIF
+## Download Services based on OAPIF
-Aim of the section: How to set up a Web API compliant with OGC API – Features and INSPIRE requirements for download services
+This section describes how to setup a Web API that is compliant with both ‘OGC API – Features’ and INSPIRE requirements for download services.

-Conformance classes:
+The following conformance classes are defined:

-- INSPIRE-pre-defined-dataset-download-OAPIF
+1. INSPIRE-pre-defined-dataset-download-OAPIF
-- INSPIRE-direct-access-download-OAPIF (?)
+2. INSPIRE-direct-access-download-OAPIF (?)
-- INSPIRE-OAPIF-QoS (???)
+3. INSPIRE-OAPIF-QoS (???)

 ### Main principles

-- landing page of the web API (path = /) corresponds to a distribution of a data set
+- landing page of the web API `(path = /)` corresponds to a distribution of a data set
-- the data set is structured into one or several collections --> all collections available in one API (under the /collections path) are considered to be part of the data set served by the API
+- the data set is structured into one or several collections --> all collections available in one API (under the `/collections` path) are considered to be part of the data set served by the API
 - Every collection contains features of only one spatial object type
   - NOTE According to the OAPI standard a collection could contain also more than one spatial object type.